EXECUTIVE ADVISORY

 Analysis & Design

 We analyze spans, layers, reporting relationships, role clarity, and decision rights.
-For Restructuring Projects, we develop future-state design options with trade-off analysis for each scenario.
+For Org Design and Org Redesign engagements, we then develop the future-state design — with scenario options and trade-off analysis where there’s a genuine structural choice to make.

 Recommendations & Implementation

 We present findings and recommendations to your leadership team.
-For Restructuring Projects, we deliver the full implementation package — transition plan, communication strategy, role mapping, and ongoing support through the change.
+For Org Design and Org Redesign engagements, we deliver the future-state design itself — and for Org Redesign, the full implementation package: detailed transition plan, communication strategy, role mapping, and support through the early execution of the change.

 Frequently Combined With